Musaveershaik/Password-Generator/README.md

 A simple, efficient password generator Chrome extension to create secure, random passwords based on user preferences.
 Users can select password length, and choose to include numbers or special characters.

 ### 🚀 Live Demo
 We have deployed this application on Netlify!
-You can access it here: [Password Generator - Netlify](https://generatorpasswordquickly.netlify.app/)
+You can access it here: [Password Generator](https://generatorpasswordquickly.netlify.app/)

 ### Features
 - Generate passwords of any length from 8 to 100 characters.